 On 25 Oct 1812, the Malta Garrison consisted of 8 Field officers, 28 captains, 83 subalterns, 3,932 rank and file, 30 on passage to Malta, 614 at Home, 4624 Establishment.

 In 1812, Lord William Bentinck was requested to deploy part of his garrison from Sicily to the Eastern coast of Spain.
 Bentinck, however, could not afford to weaken his garrison while Murat waited across the Straits of Messina ready to pounce on the island.
 In addition, Bentinck had planned his own expedition to Genoa in the hope of precipitating a spontaneous uprising against the French.

 In preparation for this expedition, Bentinck called for all available troops from Malta to be sent to Sicily.
 In 1812, Malta served as a place of confinement for countless prisoners of war, and Oakes feared that the weakening of his garrison would not leave him with sufficient troops to guard them.

 At that time, it was common practice to enlist men for the foreign levies from prisoners of war.
 Thus, in 1813, two hundred and fifty two men from amongst the Neapolitan prisoners, formerly in the employment of the French, who were in detention at Fort Ricasoli, volunteered for Bentinck's Italian levy.

-Medical staff officers were also recalled from Malta to serve with Bentinck's expedition, but these were not allowed by the Board of Health to enter Sicily while the plague still raged at Malta.
+Medical staff officers were also recalled from Malta to serve with Bentinck's expedition, but these were not allowed by the Board of Health to enter Sicily while the plague still raged in Malta.